cindygraffin-pro/cloud-practitionner/readme.md

 **CloudWatch:**
 - provide metrics for every services in AWS
 - metric = variable to montior (CPU utilization, NetworkIn..), they have timestamps
+- monitor, store and access log files
+- also for on-premises servers
+- CW billing metric data is stored in US East (N.Virginia) us-east-1

 **CW Alarms:**
 - used to trigger notif for any metric